 Course Content tab.
 Within each weekly module, you will find directions for course content outlines, assignments, discussions, quizzes and course projects and their dropbox links.
-The Course Schedule also outlines the due dates of all the work due in this course regardless of your GPA in the course.
+The Course Schedule also outlines the due dates of all the work due in this course.

 Course Grade: Students receiving a grade below a 78% in this course must repeat the course satisfactorily before proceeding to the next semester in the DMS Program.
-Failure to satisfy this requirement will result in not successfully meeting the requirements of this course regardless of your GPA in the course.
+Failure to satisfy this requirement will result in not successfully completing this course.